Advertiser Disclosure

 Image Credit: Points.com

-In fact, if you buy miles or points from an airline or hotel, you most likely will be making a purchase from Points.com rather than directly with the airline.
+In fact, if you buy miles or points from an airline or hotel, you most likely are making a purchase from Points.com rather than directly with the airline.

-This is an important distinction as a purchase with Points.com will not code as a travel purchase, nor will it code as a purchase with whichever airline or hotel program you’re buying points for, making the purchase ineligible for a bonus multiplier on your travel rewards cards.
+This is an important distinction, as a purchase with Points.com does not code as a travel purchase, nor will it code as a purchase with whichever airline or hotel program you’re buying points for.
+That makes the purchase ineligible for a bonus multiplier on your travel rewards cards.

-The prices you’re charged for buying miles and points can be high relative to the value you can get from them, so you want to be sure you have all the necessary info before making a purchase with one of the Points.com partners.
+The prices you’re charged for buying miles and points can be high relative to the value you can get from them, so you want to be sure you have all the necessary information before making a purchase with a Points.com partner.

 Hot Tip: New to points and miles?
 Read our Beginner’s Guide to Points to get started.